 2. The influence of temperature on spectral sensitivity

 The temperature of the sensor also has a great influence on the spectral sensitivity of the short wave IR camera.
 When the sensor temperature drops by 40°C (from 25°C to -15°C), it will cause the spectral sensitivity to shift to low wavelengths by approximately 25nm.
 This may be critical for applications operating at the low or high end of the sensitivity curve.
-When the sensitivity is higher than 1.700 nm, the sensor temperature should not be too low (below 20°C).
+When the sensitivity is higher than 1.700 nm, the sensor temperature of the extended ingaas camera should not be too low (below 20°C).
 Although the dark current (and noise) increases with temperature, the signal at the high end of the spectrum may be better.

 3. Sensor temperature control is essential